alebelcor/knowledge/interviewing-in-english-for-spanish-speaking-developers.md

 * How you got here
 * What do you want to do next

-Practice it, you should be able to say it in your sleep.
+Practice it.
+You should be able to say it in your sleep.

 "Topgrading" is a very popular interviewing methodology in the US.
 It is an extensive and intensive exercise to try and understand who you are as a person.